 The Tommee Tippee is the only bottle that my first baby (semi) accepted.
 We tried everything at the time.
 My second child took to these also, more willingly.

 This bottle is fairly inexpensive and does not leak (and waste your precious breastmilk, yay!).
-It’s got all of the necessities of a bottle for breastfed babies, and it’s extremely lightweight for when baby starts to hold the bottle herself.
+It’s got all of the necessities of the best bottles for breastfed babies, and it’s extremely lightweight for when baby starts to hold the bottle herself.

 And if you’re